-WHAKARAUPŌ/ LYTTELTON HARBOUR CATCHMENT MANAGEMENT PLAN
+WHAKARAUPŌ/ LYTTELTON HARBOUR MANAGEMENT PLAN

-Although the geographical scope of this Recovery Plan is limited to the land and sea in the Port area owned, occupied or used by Lyttelton Port Company, the existing Spoil Dumping Grounds, the Main Navigational Channel, pockets of land in that area under separate ownerships, and the area of Norwich Quay, many of the issues that the community cares most about are harbour-wide.
-This draft Recovery Plan therefore includes an action under which Environment Canterbury, Te Hapū o Ngāti Wheke, Te Rūnanga o Ngāi Tahu, Christchurch City Council and Lyttelton Port Company will work together to develop a management plan to improve the health of Whakaraupō/Lyttelton Harbour and its catchment, with a particular focus on restoring the harbour as mahinga kai.
+Although the geographical scope of this Recovery Plan is limited to the land and sea in the Port area owned, occupied or used by LPC, pockets of land in that area under separate ownerships, and the area of Norwich Quay, many of the issues that the community cares most about are harbour-wide.
+This preliminary draft Recovery Plan therefore records an agreement between Environment Canterbury, Te Hapū o Ngāti Wheke, Te Rūnanga o Ngāi Tahu and LPC to develop a whole-of-harbour management plan to improve the health of Whakaraupō/Lyttelton Harbour, with a particular focus on achieving a net gain in mahinga kai.
+Other organisations with an interest in the health of the harbour will also be invited to participate.